Dock626/Wow-emu/README.md

 ## Implemented Features

-- **Targeting System** – Select a player or NPC with the right mouse button.
+- **Targeting System** – Select a player or NPC with the right mouse button or use Tab targeting from WoW.
 - **Spellcasting System** – Cast spells on targets or the ground, with or without projectiles.
 - **Spell Builder** – Easily create spells using the `SpellDatabase` with a builder pattern.
 - **Proc System** – Set a percentage chance for instant spell casts instead of their normal cast time.
 - **Core Mechanics** – Character movement, health display, and other fundamental RPG elements.
+- **Mage Class** - Play as a mage and see how the game works so far.
+- **Spellbook** - Press P to have fun with buttons, you can move around your binds etc.

-## Current Plans
+## Current Plans and Issues

-- Develop a fully functional class with a fun ability rotation.
-- Create an encounter or implement *Vampire Survivors*-style enemy logic for a showcase.
-- Implement multiplayer synchronization.
+- Implement full multiplayer synchronization.
+- Implement line of sight (LoS)
+- Spells should have limited cast range
+- More interesting enemies / better encounter
+- Tab targeting should only take enemies on the screen to consideration
+- Rewrite buffs, they are a little scuffed

 ## Future Plans

 - Develop an in-game encounter editor for creating raid bosses and enemies.
-- Create a dungeon creator.
+- Make a dungeon creator.
 - Implement a character creator.
 - Optimize and rewrite parts of the game in C#/C++ where necessary.